Antonia Joy Wilson

 Maestra Antonia Joy Wilson is a professional conductor of international acclaim who has performed at Carnegie Hall and is a guest conductor worldwide (see Video #1 below).
 Antonia was the First Prize Winner of an International Classical Music Festival: Conducting Competition in Mexico.
 Antonia Joy Wilson is a music director of over eight American orchestras and she has extensive experience with classical, pops, choral, opera, gospel, dance, ballet, mime, jazz, country, storytelling, multimedia and multiple arts concert repertoire.
-Currently, as artistic director of Global Arts Center & Multimedia Symphony collaborating in VR/AR/MR: Virtual / Augmented / Mixed Reality Visual Worlds in development, Maestra Wilson thrives on entrepreneurial enterprises.
+Currently, as artistic director of Global Arts Center & Multimedia Symphony collaborating in XR Visual Worlds in development, Maestra Wilson thrives on entrepreneurial enterprises.
 Antonia has a vision of "Arts Access for All" and she is passionate about creating diversity through multimedia performances.
 Maestra Wilson conducted the international South American tour with Shen Yun Performing Arts based in New York.
 She made her debut conducting the Colorado Symphony Orchestra at the age of 21, making her the youngest woman to conduct a major American orchestra.
 She later went on to serve as a music director and conductor for seven American orchestras.
 In addition, she has performed a guest conductor role in Europe, Latin America, North America, and Asia.
 In 1996, she was the first prize winner at the International Classical Music Festival's conducting competition held in Mexico.